-In enhancing the quality and functionality of the city's public realm, the City Council will seek to ensure a focus on creating environments for people to enjoy.
+In enhancing the quality and functionality of the city's public realm, the City Council will seek to ensure a focus on the creating of environments for people to enjoy.
 This will require development proposals and projects to consider how people will interact with, experience and use the space.
 This should lead to the application of innovative landscape architecture (allied with artistic intervention) that utilises a combination of elements such as high quality materials and furniture, art, lighting, green infrastructure and landscape features to help create accessible spaces that invite and encourage safe use by different users.
-Where advertisements and service infrastructure is to be located within, or visible from, the public realm it should be designed and sited to not impact negatively on the amenity or safety of the surrounding space.
+Where advertisements and service infrastructure public realm.